Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Joint Subspace Estimation

-\subsection{Iteratively estimating multiple concept and main-task vectors}
+\subsection{Iteratively Estimating Multiple Concept and Main-task Vectors}

-The concept subspaces $\Zsp$ and $\Zmt$ will generally not be one-dimensional.
-As a consequence, the estimated spurious concept vector $\vhatsp$ could still contain main-task components (and vice versa for $\vhatmt$).
-To address this, we propose an iterative procedure to estimate orthonormal bases of the subspaces $\Zsp$ and $\Zmt,$ which are guaranteed to be orthogonal to each other.
+The subspaces $\Zsp$ and $\Zmt$ will generally not be one-dimensional.
+Thus, the estimated spurious concept vector $\vhatsp$ could still contain main-task components (and vice versa for $\vhatmt$).
+To address this, we propose an iterative procedure to estimate the orthonormal bases of $\Zsp$ and $\Zmt,$ which are guaranteed to be orthogonal to each other.

 For now, let us focus on estimating a vector $\vsp \in \Zsp.$ By applying the procedure of \Eqref{eq:estimation} gives a $\vhatsp$ and $\vhatmt,$ where $\vhatsp$ may still have components in $\Zmt$ and $\vhatmt$ may have components in $\Zsp.$ We propose to project out the direction $\vhatmt$ from the embeddings and to repeat the optimization of \Eqref{eq:estimation} for the resulting subspace.
-Doing this multiple times will eventually remove all main-task information from the subspace, guaranteeing that the estimated vector $\vhatspsub{1}$ is orthogonal to the (estimated) main-task subspace.
+Doing this multiple times will eventually remove all main-task information, guaranteeing that the estimated vector $\vhatspsub{1}$ is orthogonal to the (estimated) main-task subspace.

-By projecting out $\vhatspsub{1}$ from the original embeddings and repeating the whole procedure $\dsp = \dim (\Zsp)$ times, we estimate an orthonormal basis $\vhatspsub{1}, \vhatspsub{2}, \ldots, \vhatspsub{\dsp}$ of $\Zsp$ that is orthogonal to the (main-task) subspace.
+By projecting out $\vhatspsub{1}$ from the embeddings $\boldsymbol{z}$ and repeating the whole procedure $\dsp$ times, we estimate an orthonormal basis $\vhatspsub{1}, \vhatspsub{2}, \ldots, \vhatspsub{\dsp}$ of $\Zsp$ that is orthogonal to the (main-task) subspace.
 The method described is a nested for-loop (see Algorithm~\ref{alg:JSE_basic}), where the inner loop finds and projects out main-task vectors, and the outer loop finds and projects out spurious vectors.
-After having found the basis of $\Zsp,$ one can repeat the inner loop one last time to find $\dmt = \dim (\Zmt)$ vectors $\vhatmtsub{1}, \vhatmtsub{2}, \ldots, \vhatmtsub{\dmt}$ constituting an estimated basis for $\Zmt.$ For a more detailed description of the algorithm, see Appendix~\ref{sec:details_algorithm}.
+After having found a basis of $\Zsp,$ one can repeat the inner loop one last time to find $\dmt = \dim (\Zmt)$ vectors $\vhatmtsub{1}, \vhatmtsub{2}, \ldots, \vhatmtsub{\dmt}$ constituting an estimated basis for $\Zmt.$ The computational cost of the double for-loop is limited, as the number of light-weight optimizations (\mbox{\Eqref{eq:estimation}}) is at most $\dmt \times \dsp.$ For a detailed description of the algorithm, see Appendix~\ref{sec:details_algorithm}.